...

 We understand that the process of making a claim like this can seem daunting, but we are here to answer any questions you may have.
 Speaking to us directly is the best way that we can help you.
-We could connect you with an expert medical negligence solicitor if we think you could be owed compensation.
+We can assess your claim for free and connect you with one of our expert medication error solicitors if we believe you could be owed compensation.

 Read on for more information.
 Below, you’ll also find how you can get in touch with us to find out if you may have a valid claim.